Keel Point LLC Sells 30,527 Shares of Church & Dwight Co., Inc. (NYSE:CHD)

-Keel Point LLC trimmed its position in Church & Dwight Co., Inc. (NYSE:CHD) by 97.6% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 740 shares of the company’s stock after selling 30,527 shares during the quarter.
-Keel Point LLC’s holdings in Church & Dwight were worth $1,990,000 as of its most recent SEC filing.
+Keel Point LLC decreased its position in shares of Church & Dwight Co., Inc. (NYSE:CHD) by 97.6% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 740 shares of the company’s stock after selling 30,527 shares during the quarter.
+Keel Point LLC’s holdings in Church & Dwight were worth $1,990,000 at the end of the most recent quarter.

-A number of analysts have recently issued reports on CHD shares.
-Credit Suisse Group lowered their price target on Church & Dwight from $102.00 to $100.00 and set an “outperform” rating on the stock in a research note on Monday, August 2nd.
-UBS Group started coverage on Church & Dwight in a research note on Wednesday, June 23rd.
-They issued a “neutral” rating and a $85.00 price target on the stock.
-Finally, Raymond James lowered Church & Dwight from a “market perform” rating to an “underperform” rating in a research note on Tuesday, July 13th.
-Three equities research analysts have rated the stock with a sell rating, three have given a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and an average price target of $91.78.

-Church & Dwight (NYSE:CHD) last released its earnings results on Thursday, July 29th.
-The company reported $0.76 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.70 by $0.06.
-Church & Dwight had a return on equity of 22.20% and a net margin of 15.96%.
-The firm had revenue of $1.27 billion during the quarter, compared to analysts’ expectations of $1.26 billion.
-During the same period in the previous year, the firm posted $0.77 EPS.
-Church & Dwight’s revenue for the quarter was up 6.4% on a year-over-year basis.
-Sell-side analysts anticipate that Church & Dwight Co., Inc. will post 3 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Monday, August 16th were given a dividend of $0.2525 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
+Stockholders of record on Monday, August 16th were paid a $0.2525 dividend.
+This represents a $1.01 annualized dividend and a dividend yield of 1.20%.
 The ex-dividend date was Friday, August 13th.
-This represents a $1.01 annualized dividend and a dividend yield of 1.20%.
-Church & Dwight’s dividend payout ratio is currently 35.69%.
+Church & Dwight’s payout ratio is 35.69%.

-In other news, Director Robert K. Shearer sold 14,660 shares of the company’s stock in a transaction dated Friday, August 20th.
-The stock was sold at an average price of $86.60, for a total transaction of $1,269,556.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CMO Britta Bomhard sold 38,738 shares of the company’s stock in a transaction dated Friday, August 20th.
-The shares were sold at an average price of $86.68, for a total value of $3,357,809.84.
-Following the completion of the sale, the chief marketing officer now directly owns 7,846 shares of the company’s stock, valued at $680,091.28.
+In related news, CMO Britta Bomhard sold 38,738 shares of the firm’s stock in a transaction dated Friday, August 20th.
+The stock was sold at an average price of $86.68, for a total transaction of $3,357,809.84.
+Following the sale, the chief marketing officer now directly owns 7,846 shares of the company’s stock, valued at $680,091.28.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Robert K. Shearer sold 14,660 shares of the firm’s stock in a transaction dated Friday, August 20th.
+The stock was sold at an average price of $86.60, for a total value of $1,269,556.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 94,073 shares of company stock valued at $8,108,739.
-Insiders own 2.00% of the company’s stock.
+Over the last 90 days, insiders sold 94,073 shares of company stock valued at $8,108,739.
+Company insiders own 2.00% of the company’s stock.

+A number of brokerages recently weighed in on CHD.
+UBS Group began coverage on Church & Dwight in a research report on Wednesday, June 23rd.
+They set a “neutral” rating and a $85.00 price objective on the stock.
+Credit Suisse Group decreased their price target on Church & Dwight from $102.00 to $100.00 and set an “outperform” rating for the company in a research note on Monday, August 2nd.
+Finally, Raymond James cut Church & Dwight from a “market perform” rating to an “underperform” rating in a research note on Tuesday, July 13th.
+Three investment analysts have rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of “Hold” and a consensus price target of $91.78.

 Church & Dwight Company Profile